Evolution-for-Everyone/bioinformatics-for-everyone/README.md

 🦋 You can also learn by yourself right here! <br>
 To acess all our workshops tutorials, data and materials, check our [wiki page](https://github.com/leticiamagpali/bioinformatics-for-everyone/wiki).

+🦋 If you are a collaborator, find our project roadmap [here](https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone/issues/1).

 ## 🍄 What is Bioinformatics? ##
 > [!IMPORTANT]
 > In simple terms, **Bioinformatics is using computers and programing languages to analyse biological data** <br>